 Brand unclear: why William Hill is being left on the shelf

-With a series of failed mergers in its recent past, Martin McGarry says William Hill needs a new brand identity if it wants to appeal to suitors.
+With a series of failed merger efforts in its recent past, Martin McGarry says William Hill needs a new brand identity if it wants to appeal to suitors

 When the Stars Group’s acquisition of Sky Bet came to light last month, many in the industry were surprised as rumours had been circulating that the Canadian group was re-exploring the idea of a merger with William Hill.